mburakbozbey/linear-lab/README.md

    ```
    This command will install all necessary Python packages as specified in the requirements.txt file.

-## VI.
-Repository Structure 📂
-The repository is structured for ease of navigation and scalability:
-- `data/`: Contains datasets and scripts for data preprocessing.
-- `models/`: Implementations of the core machine learning algorithms.
-- `utilities/`: Utility functions for common tasks like data loading and visualization.
-- `notebooks/`: Jupyter notebooks for demonstrations and experiments.
-- `scripts/`: Scripts for model training and evaluation.
-- `tests/`: Test cases for ensuring the reliability of the utilities and models.
-- `images/`: Visual assets used in documentation.

 ## VII.
-Professional Development and Resources 💼
-Enhance your machine learning skills and career with our curated list of resources, including books, online courses, and community forums.
+License 📄
+This project is open-sourced under the MIT License.
+Feel free to use, modify, and distribute as per the license terms.

 ## VIII.
-Ethics and Privacy in AI ⚖️
-Explore ethical considerations and privacy concerns in AI development, including topics like bias mitigation and responsible AI practices.

-## IX.
-License 📄
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it under the license terms.

-## X. References 📑
+Acknowledgments and References 🙏
 - [Improving Language Understanding by Generative Pre-Training (Radford et al. 2018)](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf)
 - [Attention is All You Need (Vaswani et al. 2017)](https://arxiv.org/abs/1706.03762)
 - [GPT Guide by Andrej Karpathy](https://m.youtube.com/watch?v=kCc8FmEb1nY)